Reduce Your Exposure to Pesticides

 Organic farmers are permitted to use just 20 pesticides, derived from natural ingredients including citronella and clove oil, but only under very restricted circumstances.
 Research suggests that if all UK farming was organic, pesticide use would drop by 98%!
 This means that organic farms are a haven for wildlife and these toxic pesticides can’t make their way into the food chain and into us.

 Organic farming reduces disruption to the natural environment.
 By rotating crops and selecting crop varieties with a natural resistance to particular pests and diseases, organic farmers are able to reduce or avoid disease problems and the need to control them with chemical inputs.

 Not in our bread!

 Glyphosate—the active ingredient in Monsanto’s Roundup—is the most widely sold weedkiller in the world.
-Government figures show its use in UK farming has increased by a shocking 700% in the last 20 years.
-Nearly a third of UK cereal crops were sprayed with glyphosate in 2013.
+Government figures show its use in UK farming has increased by a shocking 400% in the last 20 years.

 Glyphosate is one of three pesticides regularly found in routine testing of British bread, appearing in over 60% of wholemeal bread samples tested by the Defra committee on Pesticide Residues in Food.